mxagar/sentiment_rnn_aws_deployment/README.md

-# sentiment_rnn_aws_deployment
+# Sentiment Analysis RNN Deployed Using AWS SageMaker

-This project contains a Sentiment Analysis RNN beast on LSTM which is deployed using AWS SageMaker.
+This project contains a Sentiment Analysis RNN based on LSTM which is deployed using AWS SageMaker.